Crucible steel: China

-The production of crucible steel began in China around the first century BC, or possibly earlier.
+The production of crucible steel in China began around the first century BC, or possibly earlier.
 The Chinese developed a method of producing pig iron around 1200 BC, which they used to make cast iron.
 By the first century BC, they had developed puddling to produce mild steel and a process of rapidly decarburizing molten cast-iron to make wrought iron by stirring it atop beds of saltpeter (called the Heaton process, it was independently discovered by John Heaton in the 1860s).
 Around this time, the Chinese began producing crucible steel to convert excess quantities of cast iron and wrought iron into steel suitable for swords and weapons.

 In 1064, Shen Kuo, in his book Dream Pool Essays, gave the earliest written description of the patterns in the steel, the methods of sword production, and some of the reasoning behind it:

 Ancient people use chi kang, (combined steel), for the edge, and jou thieh (soft iron) for the back, otherwise it would often break.
 Too strong a weapon will cut and destroy its own edge; that is why it is advisable to use nothing but combined steel.
 As for the yu-chhang (fish intestines) effect, it is what is now called the 'snake-coiling' steel sword, or alternatively, the 'pine tree design'.
 If you cook a fish fully and remove its bones, the shape of its guts will be seen to be like the lines on a 'snake-coiling sword'.